spritefullake/activist-colors/README.md

 ## Why?

 All across the world, marginalized groups of people are subject to the cruelty of oppressors.
 And while we don't always have the power to stop injustice, **we can always start a movement to uphold justice**.

-I want to highlight some groups that are particularly marginalized and who often are given no voice in the mainstream media.
+I want to highlight some peoples who have unduly suffered from things like war, state violence, forced expulsion, flotillas and blockades, ethnic cleansing and occupation.
+In all cases, these have been human-created injustices which threaten the humanity of others.
+I hope this reminds those of us in safe refuges that **there are still refugees who need a home** and there is still so much that can be done to help.

 ---